Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - direct or indirect acquisitions by one or more persons already controlling at least one undertaking (or by one or more undertakings) over one or more other undertakings, whether by purchasing securities or assets, agreements or otherwise.

-Joint ventures performing all functions of an autonomous economic entity in a permanent manner also fall under the Control of Concentrations between Undertakings Law.
+Joint ventures performing all functions of an autonomous economic entity in a permanent manner also fall under the law.

 Do thresholds apply to determine when a transaction is caught by the legislation?